nhejazi/talk_txshift/README.md

 ### Abstract

-Perhaps too often work in statistical causal inference focuses on the effect of deterministic interventions, under which, for each unit, the magnitude of the treatment is set to a fixed value.
+Perhaps too often, work in statistical causal inference focuses on the effect of deterministic interventions, under which, for each unit, the magnitude of the treatment is set to a fixed value.
 Under violations of the assumption of positivity, the evaluation of such interventions faces a host of problems, among